mdavidsaver/ioclogserv2/README.md

 This daemon is a drop in replacement for iocLogServer which ships with EPICS Base.
-It incorperats a number of differences (hopefully improvements).
+It incorporates a number of differences (hopefully improvements).

 1. Log file rotation instead of overwriting
 1. Log IPs instead of host name (faster and doesn't truncate)